leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 ---
-title:  "Having faith in the Kelly Criterion for Angel Investing"
+title:  "Having faith in the Kelly Criterion for angel investing"
 tags: [angel investing, investing, finance, tech, simulation, agent based modeling, system, productivity]
 published: false
 ---

-## Takeaway
+## Takeaways

 1. The Kelly criterion is a mathematical way of sizing your portfolio, though be careful with your assumptions
 2. HASH.ai is making agent based simulations easier; I try to model startup failure rates